14 December 2025

 The Virgin of Guadalupe

-It is quite hard for a European protestant to understand the nature and significance of Our Lady, the Virgin of Guadalupe whose 'day' it is today (12th December).
+It is hard for a European protestant to understand the nature and significance of Our Lady, the Virgin of Guadalupe whose 'day' it is today (12th December).

-Therefore, the processes of the canonisation of 'The Virgin of Guadalupe' and of 'Juan Diego' were linked, complex and long drawn out.
-How could one tell if the tale Juan Diego told, of seeing a pregnant lady on the hillside on 9th Dec 1531, were truly an apparition or just a dream or a passer-by?
+To start with, how reliable was the tale told by Juan Diego, of seeing a pregnant woman on the hillside on 9th of December 1531, a mere 10 years after the conquest of the Aztec Empire?
+Was it truly an apparition or just a dream; or simply a passer-by?
+Was that hillside, as some say [Ref5], the site of a pre-Hispanic temple?
 Well, she appeared again the next day.
-And the next day she told Juan Diego to ask the Bishop to build a shrine on that site.
-Finally, on the 12th December 1531 she showed Juan Diego where to pick roses.
-He filled his cloak with roses and took them to Bishop Juan de Zumárraga.
-When the roses were tipped on the floor the cloak was revealed to have on it a picture of a lady resembling both the Nahua goddess Tonantzin and 'Mary, mother of Jesus.
+And the day after that second appearance she appeared for a third time and told Juan Diego to ask the Spanish Bishop to build a shrine on that site.
+Finally, on the 12th of December (1531) she showed Juan Diego where to pick roses.
+He filled his tilma cloak with roses and took them to the recently appointed Bishop Juan de Zumárraga.
+When the roses were tipped on the floor the cloak was revealed to have on it a picture of a lady resembling both the Nahua goddess Tonantzin and 'Mary, mother of Jesus'.
 [Ref1][Ref3]

-'Our Lady of Guadalupe' was made a Catholic saint on July 31, 1979.
+The shrine of 'Our Lady of Guadalupe' was visited by Pope John Paul II on 27th January 1979.
+She is now the most venerated Catholic intercessory, and her shrine the most visited in the world.
 Her reach is still extending.
 From Patagonia to Canada she is now OUR Lady, of the Americas.
 But above all she is Mexican (or perhaps Palestinian).

-Juan Diego Cuauhtlatoatzin was beatified in 1990, and made a Catholic saint on July 31, 2002; 471 years after he was afforded that seminal interview with the Mother of Jesus.
+Juan Diego Cuauht-latoa-tzin was beatified in 1990, and made a Catholic saint on July 31, 2002; 471 years after he was afforded that seminal interview with the Mother of Jesus.
 He was given 9th Dec as his 'saint's day'.
 [Ref4]

 References: